coralblocks/CoralQueue/README.md

 </details>

 <details>
-  <summary>Click here for all the details of how to use WaitStrategies</summary>
+  <summary>Click here for all the details of how to use Wait Strategies</summary>

 ### All about using WaitStrategies